 The psychology of wealth accumulation is one of our key research areas here at DataPoints.
 Our research efforts began with a deep analysis of the findings from The Millionaire Next Door.
 This book demonstrated the habits and lifestyle of those who accumulate wealth on their own, and the key behaviors that allow individuals to transform income into wealth were confirmed in The Next Millionaire Next Door.
 This body of research, as well as research from other academic fields, demonstrates we can build wealth without rock-star status or a rich relative.
 We’ve written several articles on different psychological aspects of personal finance and financial planning.
+Financial psychology impacts how we save, spend, and invest.
 If you’re looking to understand how your own unique characteristics play into the role of household CFO, here are a few posts to consider.

 Planning & Monitoring: Planning & Monitoring: The Obvious Wealth Factor We Love to Ignore – Our ability to create a plan and monitor what’s happening in our financial lives are key predictors of future financial success.